seyerjo/fa2trakt/README.md

 ## Features

-- **One-Click Trakt Search:** Adds a button to FilmAffinity movie/series pages that, when clicked, opens a new tab with the corresponding search results on Trakt.
+- **One-Click Trakt Search:** Adds a button next to the title of the movie or series on FilmAffinity pages that, when clicked, opens a new tab with the corresponding search results on Trakt.
 - **Automatic Title Extraction:** Intelligently extracts the movie or series title from the FilmAffinity page.
-- **Series/Movie Detection:** Automatically detects from the FilmAffinity page if the item is a movie or series and redirects the search to the correct Trakt section.
+- **Series/Movie Detection:** Automatically detects if the item is a movie or series and redirects the search to the correct Trakt section.
 - **User-Friendly Interface:** Features a clearly visible and stylish button that integrates well with the FilmAffinity website.
 - **Error Handling:** Provides a user-friendly alert if the title cannot be extracted from the FilmAffinity page.

 ## Installation

 1. Download the extension files from the GitHub repository.
 2. Open Chrome and navigate to `chrome://extensions`.
 3. Enable "Developer mode" in the top right corner.
 4. Click "Load unpacked" and select the directory containing the extension files (where `manifest.json` is located).
 5. The Film2Trakt extension is now installed and active.

 ## Usage

 1. Browse to a movie or series page on FilmAffinity (e.g., `filmaffinity.com/en/filmXXXXXX.html`).

-2. You will see a "Search on Trakt" button in the top right corner of the page.
+2. You will see a "Search on Trakt" button next to the title of the movie or series on the page.
 3. Click the button.
 A new tab will open, displaying the search results for the movie or series on Trakt website.

 ## Contributing